 In all cases of acceptance, the editor will seek input from the Editor-in-Chief.

 If the author disagrees with the reject decision, he/she should communicate with the Editor and make his/her case and/or seek clarification.
 If the author wishes to appeal the decision, he/she should request the Editor to seek arbitration by the EIC.
-The EIC will review all materials and make a judgement on the merits of the appeal.
+The EIC will review all materials and make a judgment on the merits of the appeal.
 The decision by the Editor-in-Chief is final.

-All authors have the right to appeal rejection of their manuscript.
+All authors have the right to appeal the rejection of their manuscript.
 Authors can appeal directly by contacting the editorial office.
 Appeals will be reviewed in the context of the manuscript’s scientific content and its suitability for publication.
 The Editor-in-Chief’s decision on the appeal will be final.

 All complaints can be made directly to the editorial office.
 They will be happy to outline the complaint procedure in full.

 The Editorial Office of the journal will create the final version of the manuscript in the journal’s template and the PDF proof will be sent to the author for final proofreading before publication.
 Authors should carefully check the proofs for typographical or layout errors, and use the sticky notes tool to mark and explain any changes necessary.

 After the manuscript is accepted for publication it will undergo the first stage of copy editing where the journal editors will correct any minor mistakes (such as punctuation or references) and check that all necessary information regarding the manuscript and authors has been provided.

 Authors will receive an edited version of their manuscript for author copy editing after acceptance of the manuscript for publication.
 This is the last stage where any substantial copy editing changes to the text are allowed (the next stage—proofreading—is restricted to correcting typographical and layout errors).